• About

 November 1, 2019

 HOW SO?
 When people hear about “a show with tango in it”, a stereotypical reference point for tango often comes from television shows like “Dancing with the Stars” or movies such as “Scent of a Woman”.
 For many, this is a superficial taste - just the tip of the iceberg.
-With just a bit of digging, one can find much more representations closer to what tango is like on a daily, … [Read more...]
+With just a bit of digging, one can find much more representations closer to what tango is like on a … [Read more...]

 The Art of the Cabeceo